UMUBYEYIMadeleine/plsql-windows-function-UMUBYEYI-GAHAMANYI-Madeleine/README.md

 # plsql-windows-function-UMUBYEYI-GAHAMANYI-Madeleine
 PL/SQL window function assignment auca 26/09/2025
+## Automotive tetail business
 ## STEP1:PROBLEM DEFINITION
 ### Business context
+ ### company type:
-### company type small company that sells and buys car.
+ small company that sells and buys car.
+### department:
--department:sales and procurement.
+sales and procurement.
--industry:Automotive retail.
+### industry:
+Automotive retail(business of buying and selling cars and related services to end customers).
 ### Data Challenge
 in the business of buying and selling cars right now does not clearly to know which cars sells faster and give me more profit.decisions are often made based only on guesswork,this is cause of some cars to stay long time in the garage and its lose value,while others sells quickly.without good data, its hard to decide the best cars to buy and the right price to sells.
 ### Expected outcomes